Reading & Writing Class for SAT

 HOW CAN THIS COURSE HELP STUDENTS GET INTO ELITE COLLEGES?

 As Harvard’s Helen Vendler put it, “We are eager to harbor the next Homer, the next Kant, or the next Dickinson.”
-Our course aims to inspire students ready to accept that challenge.
+Our course aims to inspire students to be ready to accept that challenge.

 Harvard Admissions Dean Fitzsimmons wrote this about the recent redesign of the SAT: “If you work hard in the classroom on a daily basis, you will significantly improve your chances of doing well on the SAT and graduating from the college of your choice.
 Most important of all, you will be better able to embrace learning in all its forms, from the humanities to the social sciences, the natural sciences, engineering, and mathematics.
 The new SAT will help prepare our future citizens for leadership roles in the nation and the world.”